libsidplayfp/VICE-testprogs/general/Lorenz-2.15/readme.txt

 course, the emulator may still have bugs in parts which are not tested by the suite.
 There may also be a difference between your C64 and my C64."

-While the Test Suite is running, the Datasette should be disconnected.
+>>> While the Test Suite is running, the Datasette should be disconnected. <<<

 Needs about 80 min to complete.

 IMPORTANT: some tests (irq, imr, nmi, icr01, cia1ta, cia1tb, cia1tab, cia2ta,
            cia2tb) depend on the type of CIAs in the C64 ("old" or "new") - use the respective programs/disk images.

-           imr, cia2ta, cia2tb have NOT been (fully) updated yet and currently fail on "new" CIAs (see TODO)
+           cia2ta and cia2tb have NOT been (fully) updated yet and currently a few tests will be skipped on "new" CIAs (see TODO)

 disable virtual device traps for best results in VICE